Kamesuta/BungeePteroPower/README.md

     - When enabled, pinging the server during login will happen synchronously rather than asynchronously.
     - This allows displaying BungeePteroPower messages (`join_autostart_login` in messages.yml) instead of the "Could not connect to a default or fallback server" message upon login.
     - The default value is `false`.
 Enabling this can be useful if you want to set servers (such as lobby servers) to a suspended state in BungeePteroPower immediately after login.
+- `customHeaders`: Custom HTTP headers
+    - Can be used for purposes such as authentication headers or reverse proxies.
+    - Specify in the format `Key: Value`.
 - `startupJoin`: After server startup, it is used to automatically join players to the server and check the server's status.
     - `timeout`: Set the maximum waiting time for players to join after server startup.
         - Set this value to the maximum time it takes for the server to start.